By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 Agoraphobia is about fear.

 Agoraphobia is often translated as “fear of the marketplace.”
 This disorder involves being overwhelmed when you encounter people outside your home or “nest.”
 People with this problem become fearful when they have to venture out.
-It is not required that the person actually leaves their house and experience the situation, just thinking about the possibility and then having symptoms can qualify as Agoraphobia.
-For some people, these symptoms and their efforts to avoid feeling these feeling can result in their becoming home-bound.
+It is not required that the person actually leaves their house and experience the situation, just thinking about the possibility, and then having symptoms can qualify as Agoraphobia.
+For some people, these symptoms and their efforts to avoid feeling these feelings can result in their becoming home-bound.

 This disorder has been associated with panic attacks and panic disorder.
 We used to diagnose this as Panic Disorder with or without Agoraphobia.
 The new trend, as dictated by the DSM-5, is to separate Panic Disorder from Agoraphobia as some people can have either one without the other, some people have both in which case they get both diagnoses put on their chart.

 Current estimates are that between five and six million Americans have Agoraphobia.
 Somewhere between one-third and half of these also have panic attacks.
 Many do not receive treatment because they are too fearful to leave their homes and go for treatment.
 Agoraphobia is a major cause of disability with over one-third of those with Agoraphobia being home-bound and unable to work.
 There are treatments for Agoraphobia if you are able to access them.

 Some people report that when they experience settings that would qualify them for the diagnosis of Agoraphobia they have “Anxiety Attacks.”
 Having a brief increase in Anxiety as in an “Anxiety Attack” can be a part of other illnesses such as any Anxiety disorder, trauma, and stressor-related disorders, depression, and so on.